 The response I sent to Sandip and his merry band of computer neophytes to discuss this phenomenon of “random internet glitches” was short and consisted of an intense series of four-letter words designed to express my dismay at their level of digital incompetence.
-Yeah, it was a nasty email.

 The next day all of my websites suddenly re-appeared (“Praaaaise Jee-zus!
-It’s a miracle!“) and I felt the need to make a choice: stay with that company and run the risk of another random internet glitch biting me in the ass or seek the greener pastures of a new hosting company.
+It’s a miracle!”) and I felt the need to make a choice: stay with that company and run the risk that another random internet glitch biting me in the ass or seek the greener pastures of a new hosting company.

 I’m not even concerned about the apparent lack of adult supervision in their office.
 Even if it appears they do their design work with crayons.